Irish Youth Baroque Orchestra 2022

-- The fee for participation in the orchestra will be €200.
+- The fee for participation in the summer course will be €200.

 - IYBO will provide daytime meals to participants.